Team-SE-CED/search-engine/README.md

-# SE-CED Repository - brought to you by Team SE
+# SE-CED Repository - Developed by Team SE
 SE-CED stands for **Search Engine - College of Engineering and Design**.
 This repository is dedicated to providing a platform for students and faculty to access research papers and capstone projects created by engineering students from the College of Engineering and Design.

 ## Key Features